 This seems to be one of the standard side effects of using powerful Black Magic, as primal energy fills up the body of the caster and then is released through the spell.
 When the black eyes don't fade after the spell is done, something's generally wrong.

-When Willow goes overboard with magic, she gets these, most notably in her Dark Willow phase.
+When Willow Rosenberg goes overboard with magic, she gets these, most notably in her Dark Willow phase.
 In season seven, she gets these when she invokes powerful magic.
 They fade when the spell in question ends.
+The dark arts also darkens her hair, causing to complain that she can't get any work done without getting dark roots.
 Interestingly, she also becomes a Jerkass while she is using such magic.
 In one scene, while using a powerful barrier spell to stop a demon, she tells the woman she is protecting to stop whining.
 After the demon leaves, she apologizes.

 Catherine Madison, the first witch actually seen on the show, got these as she casts a powerful spell.
 As does her daughter, Amy.